 7.19.
-Appendix 5 contains our latest Simplification Plan, which sets out the activities that we will undertake in the next year in support of the better regulation agenda.
-We welcome views on whether there are other better regulation projects that could be included in the Simplification Plan, especially where this would involve removing unnecessary regulatory burdens.
+Appendix 3 contains our latest Simplification Plan, which sets out the activities that we will undertake in the next year in support of the better regulation agenda.

 7.20.
 We will continue to review our policies and processes with a view to achieving and maintaining best practice in better regulation.
-We will continue to refine the regulation of the monopoly networks, for example by building on lessons learned from the price control reviews that we have completed.
-We will consider the scope for conducting reviews of electricity generation and transmission licences and the gas transporter licences against better regulation principles.
+We will continue to refine the regulation of the monopoly networks and our 'RPI at 20' project will help us build on lessons learned from the price control reviews that we have completed.
+We will consider the scope for reviewing electricity generation and transmission licences and the gas transporter licences against better regulation principles.
 We will look for further opportunities to withdraw from regulation of competitive markets, where it would be in the interests of consumers.

-7.21.
 We will ensure that continued cost reductions arising from the RPI-3 internal cost control do not reduce the quality of Ofgem's work.
 A better targeted and simpler approach to regulation may facilitate further cost savings.
 In 2009-10 we will determine new arrangements for cost savings in 2010-11 and beyond.